I DON’T WANT TO BE A DESIGNFLUENCER

 But also: have content pillars, have a social media strategy, post 5+ reels a week, stay consistent, show up online every day because if you don’t your business is doomed and you are destined for failure.

-It just feels like an impossible balance.
+It’s an impossible balance.
 On paper, those two things should not coexist.
 But in today’s world, somehow they do.

 I became a designer because I wanted to design incredibly strategic and beautiful brands, and to solve problems for businesses that deserve way better than mediocre branding.
 I never signed up to be a content creator.
 And I certainly never expected that marketing myself would become as demanding as the design work itself.